Financial Well-Being

 Financial Independence Meaning

 Financial independence means having enough money to cover your living expenses for the rest of your life without having to continue working.
-You’re considered financially independent when you can cover your expenses indefinitely with your savings, retirement accounts, or with passive income.
+You’re considered financially independent when you can cover your expenses indefinitely with your savings, retirement accounts, or passive income.

 What would your answer be if I asked you what your number one goal is when you go to work every day?

-You might say that you need to pay your bills this month or that you’re working towards getting a promotion.
+You might say that you need to pay your bills this month or that you’re working toward getting a promotion.
 Those are both decent answers, but I would argue that your ultimate goal behind working should be much larger than either of those two options.

 Forget short-term goals.
 I’m talking about your big hairy audacious goal when it comes to money.
 A goal that you really have to strive for.
 A goal that requires your blood, sweat, and tears to accomplish.